Devzstudio/MERN-Snippets/README.md

 1. Install the extension
 2. You will get suggestion when you type the commands
-3. Hit Tab or enter
+3. Hit Tab or Enter

 ## Command